 Now that your interior is fresh and the exterior is washed, it’s time to get that sexy shine.
 Kiefer Westlund, a professional detailer, and John Lukis a CorkSport 7th Gear Member recommend regular waxing using Meguiar’s Ultimate Liquid Wax.
-Meguiar’s wax sells for $25 per bottle, which will last for many washes.
+Meguiar’s wax is affordable and will last for many washes.
 For more tips on keeping your exterior shine, check out our blog post on how to keep that new Mazda sheen.

 Now you’re ready to take on the hottest months of the summer performing well under the hood and looking good.

 As the weather is clearing up and the winter months are ending, spring break will be here quicker than you can expect.
 For us in Washington, we are starting to get a taste of some dry pavement again!
 This has CorkSport itching to head out on a road trip to enjoy the spring weather, and for some of us, that Mazda that has spent most of the winter in a garage.
 I thought I’d share some tips to ensure that your first road trip this spring goes smoothly.

 PIC: Alejandro Romero

 Prepare (at least a little) before you go

 Preparation will ensure that you don’t end up lost or stranded somewhere on the side of the road with no help in sight.

 1. Check the obvious things.